Critical Path For A Successful Tales of the Cocktail Seminar

 December 1-January 2019: Improve your presenting skills while you wait to hear if your proposal got accepted.

-January 14-28: (If your proposal has a shot): Call the Director of Education and one Committee Member to discuss it.
+January 28-February 1: (If your proposal has a shot): Call the Director of Education and one Committee Member to discuss it.

 March 17: Submit final description, get panelists to submit headshots, bios etc.

 your PPT, continue to coordinate with Tales, Cocktail Apprentices (CAPs).